-18 There may be additional commuting costs for Christchurch residents attracted to jobs at the Maddisons Road site, depending on their place of residence and the location of alternative employment for them.
+16 There may be additional commuting costs for Christchurch residents attracted to jobs at the Two Chain Road site, depending on their place of residence and the location of alternative employment for them.

-19 Agglomeration economies or agglomeration effects are cost savings or revenue increases which occur as a result of firms locating near to each other in industrial clusters.
+17 Agglomeration economies or agglomeration effects are cost savings or revenue increases which occur as a result of firms locating near to each other in industrial clusters.

-20 Before the Future Development Strategy Hearing Panel in the matter of Our Space 2018-2048 - Greater Christchurch Settlement Pattern Update; Evidence of Michael Copeland; 15 February, 2019.
+18 Before the Future Development Strategy Hearing Panel in the matter of Our Space 2018-2048 - Greater Christchurch Settlement Pattern Update; Evidence of Michael Copeland; 15 February, 2019.

-21 Business Development Capacity Assessment Report; Greater Christchurch Partnership TeTiraTuTahi One Group Standing Together; March, 2018.
+19 Business Development Capacity Assessment Report; Greater Christchurch Partnership TeTiraTuTahi One Group Standing Together; March, 2018.

-22 See BDCA Report Figure 2, page 16, pages 28-38 and pages 59-60.
+20 See BDCA Report Figure 2, page 16, pages 28-38 and pages 59-60.

-demand for industrial land in Selwyn will not increase significantly reflecting "the ending of the earthquake rebuild and the reduction in demands for inputs to the rebuild efforts, which has flow on impacts to sectors that tend to locate in industrial zones".23
+rebuild efforts, which has flow on impacts to sectors that tend to locate in industrial zones".21

-- 52 However, my evidence stated that there is additional demand for industrial land in the Selwyn District and at Rolleston in particular because: - (i) The demand for industrial land at Rolleston will be primarily driven not by future industrial employment in Selwyn but the demand for freight logistics space at this location.
+- 4.15 However, my evidence stated that there is additional demand for industrial land in the Selwyn District and at Rolleston in particular because: - (a) The demand for industrial land at Rolleston will be primarily driven not by future industrial employment in Selwyn but the demand for freight logistics space at this location.
 The IZone and IPort Industrial Parks at Rolleston have two inland ports located on them.
-These have considerable potential for growth given: - the growing importance of Port Lyttelton for not just Greater Christchurch but the whole of the Canterbury region and the South Island exports and imports; and - (b) greater use of inland ports.
+These have considerable potential for growth given: - (i) the growing importance of Port Lyttelton for not just Greater Christchurch but the whole of the Canterbury region and the South Island exports and imports; and - (ii) greater use of inland ports.

 Between 2010 and 2020 Selwyn's population, employment and GDP have grown by 70%, 57.8% and 72.5% respectively.
 Over the same period, containers handled by LPC have grown by 188.5%.
 By 2045, LPC expect to handle over 1 million containers, up from 446,101 containers in 2020, i.e. growth of over 124.2%.
-Over the same period Selwyn's population, although expected to grow at more than twice the rate for Canterbury and New Zealand, is forecast to grow only by 45%; 2425
+Over the same period Selwyn's population, although expected to grow at more than twice the rate for Canterbury and New Zealand, is forecast to grow only by 45.0% assuming Statistics New Zealand's "medium" population projection rate and 72.2% assuming Statistics New Zealand's "high" projection rate; 2223